SocketDotTech/socket-docs/docs/getting-started.md

    forge script script/Deploy.s.sol --broadcast --gas-limit 100000000
    ```

-   You will see the deployed addresses in script logs under names `Counter Deployer`, `Counter AppGateway`, and `Counter`.
+   You will see the deployed addresses in script logs under names `Counter Deployer`, `Counter AppGateway`.

    Add the deployed addresses in env for using in rest of the tutorial